huacat1017/huacat.office-theme/README.md

 3. Wait for a moment, you can develop Office Theme.

 ### How to develop?
-- If you install office 2016(or higher), you can launch Office.
+- If you install office 2013(or higher), you can launch Office.
 It's a way to help you develop.
 #### Way 1:
 - Press `PrtScn`
-- Launch Paint 3D and paste Screenshot.
+- Launch Paint 3D(or other Apps that have color picker) and paste Screenshot.
 - Use color picker to get MS Office color.

 #### Way 2:
 - Download [PowerToys](https://github.com/microsoft/PowerToys/releases) and Install it.
 - Use `Win + Shift + c` to use color picker.
 - You can pick colors without `PrtScn`!
-(If the color is a small part in Office, you should use `PrtScn` instead.)
+\
+ (But sometimes when you enable picker, the window might change details and you can't pick the color you want(menu bar, active window's title bar, etc.) In this case, you should use Way 1 instead.)